 What happens if you’re forced to leave your home and aren’t able to bring every last can of food that you’ve stockpiled?
 How will you make it?
 Living off the land is another great way to be kind to your budget.

-This will also keep you from being dependent on just your stockpile of food and cause it to dwindle down nearly as quick.
+This will also keep you from being dependent on just your stockpile of food and cause it to dwindle down nearly as quickly.
 Learn what types of berries, nuts, and plants are edible for calories.
-Also, find a location that is near a fresh water source, and where you can possibly hunt and fish for your meals.
+Also, find a location that is near a freshwater source, and where you can possibly hunt and fish for your meals.
 You can also consider planting seeds in a garden so that you’ll have plenty of fresh fruits and vegetables.
 Some preppers have joined a “community garden” to take advantage of locally grown food items.

 Choose a Cheap Bug-out Location